LAMMPS

 Introduction

-ARC provides LAMMPS builds optimized for different compiler toolchains and hardware architectures.
-All current ARC builds include KOKKOS support, with selected versions also enabled for GPU acceleration and machine-learning potentials.
+ARC provides multiple LAMMPS builds optimized for different compiler toolchains and hardware architectures.
+All current ARC builds include KOKKOS support, with selected versions additionally enabled for GPU acceleration and machine-learning interatomic potentials.

 LAMMPS/22Jul2025-foss-2024a-kokkos